CINEMA IS A LANGUAGE.

 Embrace a solid foundation with a future-proof, classic combo of theory, technique, history, critical thinking, and creative skills that transcend technological changes, whether camera, mobile devices, or AI.

-This interactive, self-guided textbook is a director’s toolbox made for Apple Books.
+This interactive, self-guided textbook is a director’s toolbox, reimagined for Apple Books.

 Theory, hands-on practice, and critical thinking produce lifetime, future-proof skills.